Kimhyr/Klang/README.md

 	different local scopes, so we can organize them as most-looked-first and reset the organization biases within the scope when exiting a local scope.

-*depending on the implementation, resetting the organization bias within a scope may not reorganize the identifiers*.
+*Depending on the implementation, resetting the organization bias within a scope may not reorganize the identifiers*.

 ---